tompston/go-rest-api-example/README.md

 ### DISCLAIMER

 A lot of parts are rough around the edges.
+A lot of the parts can be improved to avoid code duplication.

 - JWT Auth flow in the frontend is lacking
   - `access_token` expiration is 15mins, no flow for re-authentication
 - DB tables can be improved
 - There are endpoints which don't execute any queries.
 - Frontend is as minimal as possible
-  - No loading/error states
+  - No loading states while fetching the data

 ### Setup